 Leads: They claim the leads you get are exclusive.
 How can they be exclusive if other people are getting the same leads?
 Since multiple businesses or service providers are listed together, the leads are not exclusive.
 The same lead goes out to many different businesses even though you're paying for that "exclusive" lead.
 This means you have to be first to call to get the business or else those other seven businesses (that just got the same lead) are going to call.
 These sites do not go out of their way to sell the value of your company...every business is the same to them.

 The Consumer: consumers can go on these sites and give personal reviews of the business/service if they used it.
 In fact, one of these directories claims its whole business model is based on this.
-Meaning the more and better reviews you have, the higher you get listed on the site.
+This means the more and better reviews you have, the higher you get listed on the site.
 However, because a business can always pay more to get a higher listing, the results are skewed.
 Many of these sites also claim each business listed has passed a thorough background check.
 That's is great news for the consumer, if it is true.
-It's not like the consumer is really going to be able to check on that.
+It's not like the consumer is going to be able to check on that.
 Consumers who shop on these sites are renowned price shoppers - they only want the lowest price.
 Sure they say they're interested in quality but more times than not they base their decision on the lowest price.
 You can't run a business constantly competing on price.
 Your goal is to make a profit, not do work for free.
 Just "Google" the reviews for any of these sites and you'll find more negative reviews than good.

 The coupon magazines.
-For some reason the same coupon magazines keeps arriving in our mailbox every month (from there it goes right into the recycle bin).
+For some reason, the same coupon magazines keep arriving in our mailbox every month (from there they go right into the recycle bin).
 This periodical is one of the riskiest ways to spend money, indiscriminately advertising in hopes that you will hit a cheapskate.
 Why on earth would any business use a publication like this to get business?
 Because of copy-cat syndrome - they see their competitor advertising in it and they think it must work.
-The consumer's that are cutting coupons out of this periodical are not your ideal customer.
+The consumers who are cutting coupons out of this periodical are not your ideal customers.
 They're strictly about price, discounts and finding the right deal.
 As we mentioned above, you can't run a business competing on price alone.
-Consumers (the ones who don't use this periodical) are smart enough to know that when a business offers a coupon, it's only being added to the full price anyway, meaning there really is no discount.
+Consumers (the ones who don't use this periodical) are smart enough to know that when a business offers a coupon, it's only being added to the full price anyway, meaning there is no discount.
 Though it varies greatly, this publication has a reputation for being very expensive as well.
 Dropping $300 - $2500 a month (depending on ad placement and size) for 6-12 months (plus an initial fee) may or may not be a lot to some business owners, but considering the ROI on it, the costs are crippling.
 The only decision that has to be made about this periodical is this: who do you feel more sorry for?
 The mailman that has to deliver these things or the business owners who throw their money away on it.
-Over the past four years we've spoken with countless local business owners that have put their money and trust into this type of publication and the emotion was the same from all of them, frustration and anger.
+Over the past four years we've spoken with countless local business owners who have put their money and trust into this type of publication and the emotion was the same from all of them, frustration and anger.
 They got absolutely nothing out of it.
 Plus, half went on to say they only look at these periodicals to see what other businesses might be a good fit to sell their services to.

 • The Amount of Leads - Does this source provide a sufficient number of leads?
 One lead a month that you close is good but 100+ leads a month would be better (even if you don't close all of them).

-• The Consistency of Leads - Does this source provide a predictable and reliable flow of new leads.
+• The Consistency of Leads - Does this source provide a predictable and reliable flow of new leads?
 Every day, every week, every month, this source should be providing you with new leads.

 • The Quality of Leads - What percentage of the leads turn into actual business?
-Or do these leads rarely turn into business.
+Or do these leads rarely turn into business?
 Are the leads exclusive to you?
 A lead should be going to you and you alone - it should never be shared with your competitor.

 • The Cost Effectiveness of Leads - Does this lead source provide a profitable ROI?
 How much do you spend per lead and how much profit do you make from that lead.
 Making a profit is the end goal - not working for free.